jarviscanada/jarvis_data_eng_FraserRaney/README.md

 # Fraser Raney .
 Jarvis Consulting

 I'm a software developer with a Master's degree in Computer Science from Queen's University and a Bachelor's from Trent University.
-My experience spans academic research in machine learning for medical imaging and hands-on software development in industry, including work on geophysical interpretation tools at Lamontagne Geophysics.
-I'm passionate about solving real-world problems through technology-whether optimizing code, designing intuitive systems, or exploring tools like cloud computing and AI.
+My experience spans academic research in machine learning for medical imaging and hands-on software development in industry, including two years of experience working on web apps using vanilla JavaScript (ES6+), HTML5, and CSS3 for geophysical interpretation tools at Lamontagne Geophysics.
+I'm passionate about solving real-world problems through technology, whether optimizing code, designing intuitive systems, or exploring tools like cloud computing and AI.
 What excites me most is the constant opportunity to innovate and make meaningful contributions through software.

 ## Skills

-**Proficient:** Java, Linux/Bash, RDBMS/SQL, Agile/Scrum, Git
+**Proficient:** Java, Linux/Bash, RDBMS/SQL, TypeScript, React, Python, TailwindCSS

-**Competent:** Python, TypeScript, C#/C++/C, React, TailwindCSS
+**Competent:** Agile/Scrum, Git, Docker, Mockito, C#/C++/C

-**Familiar:** JUint, Jest, Three.JS, D3.JS, Machine Learning
+**Familiar:** AWS, Swift, Flask, Functional Programming, Reinforcement Learning

 ## Jarvis Projects